 "With his trademark enthusiasm and commitment, Dr. Gautam has contributed tremendous leadership to increasing the competitiveness of this University and our faculty, always with a focus on bettering the region and state we serve," said University President Marc Johnson.
 "He has generated new levels of collaboration and built relationships both on and off campus."

-Under Gautam's leadership, Research & Innovation is committed to facilitating connections with industry, entrepreneurship and regional collaboration.
+Under Gautam's leadership, the Division of Research & Innovation is committed to facilitating connections with industry, entrepreneurship and regional collaboration.
 Research & Innovation provides high quality services and infrastructure to enable faculty, students and staff to excel in their research, scholarly and artistic endeavors and to advance innovation and commercialization.
 The division helps build interdisciplinary collaborations, assists researchers in obtaining and managing funding, and provides services to support safety and integrity.

 "Dr. Gautam has guided development of a strengthened infrastructure for research and innovation," Johnson said.
 "As an administrator and as a member of the University President's Council, he is a strong advocate for creating supportive, safe, healthy and ethical environments in which to work and conduct research."